 The change was motivated by a number of factors – insurance, legislative, judicial, and research.
 Clinical risk management is now an integral part of any medical system in the United States.

 During its development, risk management has undergone major changes, ranging from activities to reducing the risk of financial damage, by making it an important component of quality assurance and becoming a policy instrument.
 Today, there are many manufacturers and suppliers of medical devices, medical equipment, and drugs that target their products to the US market.

 Without the adoption of the requirements and the implementation of American regulation in the field, they could not supply the goods to this market.
 Risk management in medical companies is a critical step in obtaining the required licenses for the marketing of medical devices in the US and worldwide.

 The Importance of Risk Management

-Even after obtaining the marketing licenses for the target markets, the company will still be required to prove that it maintains a quality system, control product change process and design control throughout the entire life cycle of the medical product, drug product or medical software.
+Even after obtaining the marketing licenses for the target markets, the company will still be required to prove that it maintains a quality system, controls the product change process, and has design control throughout the entire life cycle of the medical product, drug product, or medical software.